xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 :param force: gripper force between 0 and 255
 :param wait: whether to wait for the robotion motion complete, default is true
 :param timeout: maximum waiting time(unit: second), default is 5, only available if wait=true
-:param check_detected: check object detected or not, default is false, only available if wait=true
 :param ret_data: the response from robotiq

 :return: see the API code documentation for details.